Slovenia: World War II and annexation

-During World War II, Nazi Germany and Hungary annexed northern areas (brown and dark green areas, respectively), while Fascist Italy annexed the vertically hatched black area (solid black western part having been annexed by Italy in 1920 with the Treaty of Rapallo).
-Some villages were incorporated into the Independent State of Croatia.
+During World War II, Nazi Germany and Hungary annexed northern areas (brown and green, respectively), and Fascist Italy annexed the southeastern area (the black western part had been annexed by Italy in 1920 with the Treaty of Rapallo).
+Six villages (not marked) south of Brežice were also incorporated into the Independent State of Croatia.
 After 1943, Germany also occupied the area that Italy had annexed.

-The area later known as Slovenia was trisected and completely annexed into Nazi Germany and Fascist Italy during World War II.
-In addition, the Prekmurje region in the east was annexed to Hungary, and some villages in the Lower Sava Valley were incorporated in the newly created Nazi puppet Independent State of Croatia (NDH).
-Axis forces invaded Yugoslavia in April 1941 and defeated the country in a few weeks.
-The southern part, including Ljubljana, was annexed to Italy, while the Nazis took over the northern and eastern parts of the country.
-The Nazis had a plan of ethnic cleansing of these areas, and they resettled or expelled the local Slovene civilian population to the puppet states of Nedić's Serbia (7,500) and NDH (10,000).
-In addition, some 46,000 Slovenes were expelled to Germany, including children who were separated from their parents and allocated to German families.
-At the same time, the ethnic Germans in the Gottschee enclave in the Italian annexation zone were resettled to the Nazi-controlled areas cleansed of their Slovene population.

-Around 30,000 to 40,000 Slovene men were drafted to the German Army and sent to the Eastern front.
-Slovene was banned from education, and its use in public life was limited.
+Yugoslavia's Drava province was divided between four countries during World War II.
+The bulk of the territory was annexed by Nazi Germany and Fascist Italy.
+In addition, the smaller Prekmurje region in the northeast was annexed to Hungary, and some villages in the Lower Sava Valley were incorporated into the newly created Independent State of Croatia (NDH), a Nazi puppet state.
+Axis forces invaded Yugoslavia in April 1941 and conquered the country in a few weeks.
+The southern part, including Ljubljana, was annexed to Italy, while Nazi Germany occupied the northern and eastern parts.
+The Nazis planned the annexation and ethnic cleansing of these areas, and they resettled or expelled the local Slovene civilian population.
+They sent 10,000 Slovenes to the NDH and 7,500 to Nedić's Serbia, another Nazi German collaborationist puppet state.
+The occupation government also sent over 10,000 Jews to Nazi concentration camps.
+Some 46,000 Slovenes were deported to Germany, including children taken from their parents and adopted into German families.
+During this same period, the ethnic Germans in the Gottschee enclave within the Italian annexation zone were resettled to the areas recently cleansed of their Slovene population.
+Around 30,000 to 40,000 Slovene men were conscripted into the Wehrmacht and sent to the Eastern front.
+Slovene was banned in schools, and its use in public life was curbed.